-For identified social impacts, social impact mitigation strategies and measures should be presented to address:
+For identified positive and negative social impacts, social impact mitigation strategies and measures should be presented to address these impacts including:

-- the recruitment and training of the construction and operational workforces and the social and cultural implications this may have for the host community, including if any part of the workforce is sourced from outside the social and cultural area - housing and accommodation issues, in consultation with relevant local authorities and state government agencies, with proposals for accommodating the project workforce and their families that avoid, mitigate or offset any short and medium term adverse effects on housing affordability and availability, including the rental market, in the social and cultural area.
-If re-locatable camp sites and permanent operational villages are to be used to accommodate the workforce, management of health and safety issues associated with these accommodation types should be addressed in consultation with relevant local authorities and state government agencies. - the demographic changes in the profile of the region and the associated sufficiency of current social infrastructure, particularly health and welfare, education, policing and emergency services - the adequate provision of education, training and employment for women, people with a disability, and Indigenous peoples.
+- the recruitment and training of the construction and operational workforces and the social and cultural implications this may have for the host community, including if any part of the workforce is sourced from outside the social and cultural area - housing and accommodation issues in consultation with relevant local authorities and state government agencies, with proposals for accommodating the project workforce and their families that avoid, mitigate or offset any short and medium term adverse effects on housing affordability and availability, including the rental market, in the social and cultural area.
+If re-locatable camp sites and permanent operational villages are to be used to accommodate the workforce, management of health and safety issues associated with these accommodation types should be addressed in consultation with relevant local authorities and state government agencies - the demographic changes in the profile of the region and the associated sufficiency of current social infrastructure to support community health, safety and wellbeing; education, employment and training; policing and emergency services - the adequate provision of education, training and employment opportunities for women, people with a disability and Indigenous peoples - collaborative stakeholder engagement strategies/partnership arrangements to develop and implement project benefit strategies and social impact mitigation measures.

-The proponent should describe any consultation about acceptance of proposed mitigation strategies and how practical management and monitoring regimes are proposed to be implemented.
+The proponent should describe any stakeholder engagement processes regarding the development and acceptance of proposed mitigation strategies and measures, and how practical management and monitoring regimes are proposed to be implemented.

-A draft social impact management plan should be presented that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
-The draft plan should cover:
+A draft social impact management plan (SIMP) should be prepared that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
+The draft SIMP should be consistent with DIP's Social Impact Assessment: guideline to preparing a social impact management plan (2010).
+The SIMP, which will be subject to external review, should focus on action plans to implement mitigation strategies and include performance measures against which annual progress can be reported and should cover:

-· assignment of accountability and resources

-- updates on activities and commitments - mechanisms to respond to public enquiries and complaints - mechanisms to resolve disputes with stakeholders - periodic evaluation of the effectiveness of community engagement processes - practical mechanisms to monitor and adjust mitigation strategies and action plans - action plans to implement mitigation strategies and measures.
+- assignment of accountability and resources - updates on activities and commitments - mechanisms to respond to public enquiries and complaints - mechanisms to resolve disputes with stakeholders - periodic evaluation of the effectiveness of stakeholder engagement processes - practical mechanisms to monitor and adjust mitigation strategies and action plans.

-5 Economies and management of impacts
+Economies and management of impacts